el-grudge/bank-marketing/README.md

 **Deploy**
 - Transitions the top 3 models to the staging phase
 - Transitions the top 1 model to the production phase
-- Create an API python script using Flask
+- Creates a Flask API python script
+- Creates a Dockerfile with the python script and gunicorn that can be deployed on the cloud
-- Containerize the API into a docker file
+- Runs the the Flask API
+- Runs a streamlit interface with the API that can be used to test the model

 **Test**